 Foresters chooses suppliers through fair competition based on merit, competitiveness, price, reliability and reputation.
 Expenditure of Foresters funds must be properly approved prior to purchase, and all expenses must be justifiable business expenses.
-For procurements, appropriate risk assessments and due diligence must be completed and approved, in accordance with established policies and procedures, prior to the commitment of funds or commencement of service or product delivery.
+In the case of major procurements, appropriate risk assessments and due diligence must be completed and approved, in accordance with established policies and procedures, prior to the commitment of funds or commencement of service or product delivery.